 The main symptoms of coronavirus infection are fever and high temperature, a new, continuous dry cough and/or loss or change to the sense of smell or taste.
 Other less common symptoms include aches and pains, nasal congestion, headache, tiredness and fatigue.
 Symptoms begin gradually and are usually mild.
 Most people (about 80%) recover from the disease without needing special treatment.
 A small percentage can become seriously ill and develop difficulty breathing.
 This is particularly dangerous for people with weakened immune systems, for older people, and for those with long-term conditions such as diabetes, cancer and chronic lung disease.
 Some domiciliary care service users will clearly be vulnerable to being seriously ill if they are infected by the virus.

 Staffshould comply fully with hand sanitisation policies and procedures.
 Managers will ensure that policies are supported by the provision of appropriate resources such as hand sanitiser gels that contain at least 60% alcohol for home care staff.
 The advice should be passed on to service users.
-It is important that care staff adhere to high standards of infection control practice while in services users’ homes and that they ask service use users to do so too.
+It is important that care staff adhere to high standards of infection control practice while in services users’ homes and that they ask service users to do so too.
 Regular cleaning of frequently touched hard surfaces with a suitable disinfectant and cleanser should be carried out.
-Key 2 Care Ltd will comply fully with all existing infection control and prevention guidance, the Health and Social Care Act 2008: Code of Practice on the Prevention and Control of Infections
+This organisation will comply fully with all existing infection control and prevention guidance, including the Health and Social Care Act 2008: Code of Practice on the Prevention and Control of Infections

 Covid-19 Public Health Restrictions

 This organisation will comply fully with all official public health guidance and restrictions.
 The government response throughout the Covid-19 pandemic has been to take necessary public health action to limit transmission of the virus by imposing a series of restrictions.
 These have included:

 • regional and national lockdowns requiring people to stay at home, including working from home wherever possible